SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Introduction

-The famous Noether's theorem posits that in a closed quantum system, continuous symmetries are associated with conserved charges, namely, conservation laws.
-The entire Hilbert space is subsequently decomposed into charge sectors whose charges are reflected through the eigenvalues of the underlying conserved charge or the Casimir operators.
-Quantum systems with conservation laws have fundamental implications in quantum information theory notably from the Eastin-Knill theorem of quantum error correcting codes \cite{eastin2009restrictions}.
-Recently further limitations of quantum circuits with conservation law have been found in the context of information recovery \cite{Yoshida-Kitaev2017,Tajima2021,Tajima2022, preskill2021approxeastinknill,Nakata2023,Majidy2023review} and the no-go theorem in achieving universal computation using local interactions \cite{MarvianNature}.
-On the other hand, random circuits with conservation law produce many novel physical insights such as in operator spreading \cite{rakovszky2018diffusive, huse2023non, agarwal2023charge, khemani2018operator}, covariant quantum error correction \cite{zhou2021new, kong2022near}, and monitored circuit dynamics \cite{majidy2023critical, agrawal2022entanglement}.
-In this paper, we are specifically interested in the SU$(d)$ symmetry, a canonical model of non-Abelian symmetry governed by the special unitary group SU$(d)$ acting transversally on each qudit with local dimension $d$ over the system and tightly correlated with the permutation symmetry of the system, which widely exists in quantum many-body systems, quantum chemistry, and graph-based data structures, due to a mathematical formalism called Schur-Weyl duality \cite{Goodman2009,Tolli2009}.
+In this paper, we are specifically interested in the SU$(d)$ symmetry, a canonical model of non-Abelian symmetry governed by the special unitary group SU$(d)$ acting transversally on each qudit with local dimension $d$ over the system and tightly correlated with the permutation symmetry of the system, which widely exists in quantum many-body systems, quantum chemistry, and graph-based data structures, due to a mathematical formalism called \emph{Schur--Weyl duality} \cite{Goodman2009,Tolli2009}.
 The theory of random quantum circuits with SU$(d)$ symmetry has recently produced fruitful implications e.g., \cite{Zheng2021SpeedingUL, MarvianSUd, kong2022near, majidy2023critical} and drawn interest due to non-Abelian conserved charges.
 Here, we primarily focus on three different applications: quantum scrambling, quantum error correction, and quantum machine learning.